DaddyDontStop/s2-fast-restarts/README.md

 AV may interfere with download (make exception)

 # Known issues
-  - cons only work if you have at least 1 of them.
+  - cons only work if you have at least 1 of them
   - fix UI bugs with map restart

 # Additional features